 HOW DO I ENROLL MY CHILD IN A DPS PRESCHOOL PROGRAM?

-Enrollment at Dayton Public Schools is open for students in preschool through grade 12.
-The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their child.
+Enrollment at Dayton Public Schools is open for students in Preschool through grade 12.
+The registration process is much the same for all, but there are some added forms that preschool parents/guardians must fill out for their children.

 PRESCHOOL SELECTION PROCESS